Category: News & Events

 Benefits of choosing CVIA for your research

-• CVIA is an open access journal which means that your paper is available to anyone in the world to download for free directly from the ScienceOpen website.
+• CVIA is a platinum open access journal which means that your paper is available to anyone in the world to download for free directly from the ScienceOpen website.

 • No Author submission or article processing charges.